DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Proposed Work

 \subsection{DenseNet-121}

-DenseNet\cite{b9_huang} is a CNN model that consists of layers connected to their previous layers in a feed-forward manner.
-Most of the CNN architectures suffer from the problem of vanishing gradient that appears in deep CNNs while ReLU is utilized as an activation function.
-Due to the use of a large number of ReLU activation functions, the gradient of the loss function approaches zero which results in overfitting in the model.
-As fingerprint images have limited texture and color information as compared with the images in imagenet datasets, CNNs face the problem of vanishing gradient.
-The dense connections among the layers inside convolutional blocks as well as batch-normalization operation in the transition block reduce the problem of vanishing gradient.\\
+DenseNet\cite{b9_huang} consists of convolutional layers connected to their previous layers in a feed-forward manner.
+The majority of CNN designs suffer from the vanishing gradient problem, which occurs when the Rectified Linear Unit (ReLU) is used as an activation function.
+In deeper CNNs, the gradient of the loss function approaches zero due to the use of ReLU activation functions.
+This phenomenon further impacts the learning process which results in overfitting of the model.
+As fingerprint images have limited color and texture information, typical CNNs encounter this issue when they are utilized in this domain.
+This problem of vanishing gradient is solved by DenseNet which has skip connections among the layers inside convolutional blocks as shown in Fig. \ref{DenseNet}.

-The DenseNet model (version-121) is composed of four dense blocks, each with six, twelve, twenty-four, and sixteen convolution layers.
-Figure \ref{DenseNet} depicts the internal architecture of densenet.
-Each dense layer consists of three operations including batch-Normalization, rectified Linear Unit (ReLU), and convolution.
-The size of the convolutional filter is kept as $3\times3$.
-Each dense layer collects feature maps from its preceding layers.
-The output of a dense block can be formulated as Eq. (\ref{eqn:densenet}).
+DenseNet-121 comprises four dense blocks containing six, twelve, twenty-four, and sixteen convolutional layers, respectively.
+The architecture of DenseNet is illustrated in Figure \ref{DenseNet}.
+As per this architecture, each dense block performs three operations: batch normalization, ReLU activation and convolution, and aggregates feature maps from all its preceding layers.
+The output of a dense block is formulated as shown in Eq. (\ref{eqn:densenet}).

-where $A_0, A_1, A_{n-1}$ represents the concatenation of all feature maps from layers 0, 1, 2, ..., n-1. $F_{n}$, denotes a function that performs batch normalization followed by a convolution operation.
-In addition, a transition block is used after each dense block to perform a convolution operation with kernel size as $1\times1$.
-This convolution operation is followed by a pooling operator that reduces the size of feature maps after each dense block.
-The internal architecture of the dense layer and transition layer is depicted in Fig. \ref{Densenet_internal}.
+where $F_{n}$ denotes a function that performs batch normalization followed by a convolution operation and $A_0, A_1, A_{n-1}$ are representing the concatenation of all feature maps from the previous layers.
+In addition, after each dense block, a transition block is utilized to execute a convolution operation with a kernel size of $1\times1$.
+Following this convolution procedure, a pooling operator minimizes the size of feature maps after each dense block.
+Figure \ref{Densenet_internal} depicts the internal architecture of the dense layer and transition layer.